Adaptive measurement strategy for quantum subspace methods: METHODS

 \subsection{Quantum subspace expansion}

-Quantum subspace methods are a collection of techniques that projects the simulation on the entire Hilbert space on its subspace by applying classical post-processing to information obtained through measurements on a quantum device which is mainly a quantum computer in practice~\cite{mcclean_hybrid_2017, mcclean2020decoding,colless2018computation, dhawan2023quantum, cohn2021quantum, gao2021applications, yoshioka_gse_2022, yoshioka_periodic_2022, yang2023dual, ohkura2023leveraging}.
-In the following, we specifically consider the computation of eigenvalues of a Hamiltonian $H$ with $N$ qubits, but it is also applicable to many-body calculations such as real-time evolution~\cite{heya2023subspace}, finite-temperature calculations~\cite{pokhilko2022iterative}, and non-equilibrium steady state calculations~\cite{yoshioka_ness_2020,yoshioka_periodic_2022}.
-The simulation of eigenstates are often discriminated from others explicitly by using the term Quantum Subspace Expansion (QSE), and thus hereafter we follow the convention.
+Quantum subspace methods are a collection of techniques in which the many-body Hamiltonian on the entire Hilbert space is projected on one of the appropriate subspaces by applying classical post-processing to information obtained through measurements on a quantum device which is mainly a quantum computer in practice~\cite{mcclean_hybrid_2017, mcclean2020decoding,colless2018computation, dhawan2023quantum, cohn2021quantum, gao2021applications, yoshioka_gse_2022, yoshioka_periodic_2022, yang2023dual, ohkura2023leveraging}.
+After the theoretical proposal by McClean {\it et al.} to utilize the near-term quantum device for excited-state calculation~\cite{mcclean_hybrid_2017}, numerous works have exploited the similarity between the classical power methods to enhance the capability of the quantum subspace method~\cite{cohn2021quantum, seki2021quantum}.
+Important extensions include many-body calculations such as real-time evolution~\cite{heya2023subspace}, finite-temperature calculations~\cite{pokhilko2022iterative}, non-equilibrium steady state calculations~\cite{yoshioka_ness_2020}, and imaginary time Green's functions~\cite{dhawan2023quantum}.

+Such theoretical advancements have also accelerated the experimental demonstrations in noisy quantum devices.
+For instance, Colless {\it et al}.~\cite{colless2018computation} experimentally evaluated the excited-state energies of the H$_2$ molecule within the subspace spanned by single Pauli operators $ \{O_j \} = \{\sigma_\alpha^k \ | \ \alpha \in \{x, y, z\}, k \in \{1,2\}\} $ using the ground state as the reference state, in which the effect of error mitigation was also observed.
+As a variant of the subspace method, Gao {\it et al.}~\cite{gao2021applications} simulated the equation-of-motion Hamiltonian for organic diodes.
+For a more exhaustive review of both theoretical and experimental works, we guide the readers to Ref.~\cite{motta2023subspace}.